ABOUT THE FOURS

 Community at THE FOURS is not built through hype or performance.
 It is built through shared breath and mutual respect.

-We practice in small groups so attention can circulate freely—between teacher, student, and space.
-This creates an atmosphere that feels breathable, spacious, and alive.
+We practice in small groups of 6–8 people so attention can circulate freely—between teacher, student, and space.
+This preserves the safety and integrity of the container, creating an atmosphere that feels breathable, spacious, and alive.

 OUR COMMITMENT